El Matador (video game)

 El Matador is a 2006 third-person shooter video game developed by Czech studio Plastic Reality Technologies and published by Cenega Publishing.

 Gameplay

 The player controls DEA agent Victor Corbet who fights the narkomafia in Colombia.
-The game uses the engine of Max Payne 2 and as such is very similar in terms of gameplay.
+The game uses the MAX-FX engine of Max Payne 2, and as such is very similar in terms of gameplay.
 The player can use bullet time and perform shootdodges while aiming, and it is possible to dual-wield guns.
 This game has realistic physics and a partially destructible environment.

 The game features boss battles, with the bosses being highlighted with a health meter beneath their portrait.
 They take more damage than the average enemy, move faster and deal more damage towards the player.